Showing posts with label Society. Show all posts

 When we encounter the term ‘evolution,’ we have a visceral understanding of its meaning.
 Simple definitions for evolution could be ‘a process of change in a certain direction’ or ‘a gradual process of change and development.’
 The most common context that comes to mind when we hear the word ‘evolution’ is the evolution of biological forms.

-In living organisms, evolution is a ubiquitous and a powerful concept.
+In living organisms, evolution is a ubiquitous and a powerful force.
 Beginning with the emergence of self-replicating molecules, it has led to the creation of incredibly complex and intricate biological forms, including us.
 Its omnipresence suggests that the underlying principles must be simple.
 Otherwise, how could it be replicated repeatedly across time (across different epochs) and space (across different continents)?

 The process driving evolution is indeed quite simple.
 If certain conditions are met, which can readily occur in a variety of situations, it is, in fact, an inevitability.